 If most of Jesus Christ’s inner circle of twelve disciples really were martyred because they were certain that Jesus was the Messiah who had been previously promised by God, it would be strong evidence that they steadfastly believed that He was the incarnate Son of God who died on a cross for the sins of those who trust in Him for eternal salvation, and that He was resurrected from the death He suffered on a cross.

 People may be willing to die for their beliefs if they are confident that those beliefs are valid, but it would be incongruous for people with sound mental health to die for beliefs that they know are not valid.
 All the men who had comprised Jesus Christ’s inner circle of 12 Disciples, with the exception of Judas Iscariot, certainly knew whether or not Jesus had demonstrated the attributes of God incarnated and whether or not He had been resurrected from death.
-(Scripture passages which indicate that these eleven Disciples saw Jesus alive after He was resurrected are found in scripture passages in all four of the Gospel books, including Matthew 28:16-17; Mark 16:14; Luke 24:36-37; and John 20:19-20, 26.)
+(Scripture passages which indicate that these eleven Disciples saw Jesus alive after He was resurrected are found in all four of the Gospel books, including Matthew 28:16-17; Mark 16:14; Luke 24:36-37; and John 20:19-20, 26.)

 We will begin with the two disciples about whom there is virtually unanimous agreement that they were not martyred: Judas Iscariot and John, the brother of James.

 Judas: The Bible indicates in Matthew 27:3-5 that, after having betrayed Jesus Christ, Judas committed suicide.
 This occurred before Jesus was crucified and subsequently resurrected from death.

 John: We are aware of no one who has seriously researched John’s death who does not agree that John died of natural causes attributable to old age, although there may have been at least one attempt to kill him.
 One source indicates that John was boiled in a huge basin of boiling oil, but was miraculously delivered from death.